 SMART Scholarship (Science, Mathematics & Research for Transformation)

 Boren Scholarships also offer funding for science and math students

 (although you must apply under the general Boren application process)

 Department of Homeland Security Science Scholarship Program

-Most of these programs either have deadlines in early to mid October, or in February or March.
+Most of these programs either have deadlines in early to mid October, February, or March.
 Visit with Dr. Frye and Ms. Snyder early, preferably in your sophomore year.
 If that's not possible, visit as soon as you begin to think seriously about any of these programs.
 Ms. Snyder can explain the various opportunities, help you decide which ones match with your interest, and give you advice on how to plan for an application.
 Dr. Frye can assist you with building, writing, and revising a personal statement.
 He can also assist in crafting all parts of your application.

 (434) 223-6105 or firstname.lastname@example.org